hlucey/third-party/cis1-docs-marketing.md

 # Step 1.
 Creating your documentation and marketing announcement
 {: #content-tasks}

-You can use the IBM Provider Workbench to create your getting started documentation and marketing announcement.
+You can use the IBM Provider workbench to create your getting started documentation and marketing announcement.
 {:shortdesc}

 ## Before you begin